 SEP-IRA

-This form of individual retirement account is available to self-employed businesses, freelancers, and businesses with very few employees.
-It follows the same rules as a traditional IRA, where the money put into the account grows without taxes.
+This variant of individual retirement account is available to sole proprietor businesses, freelancers, and businesses with very few employees.
+It follows the similar rules as a traditional IRA, where the money put into the account grows without taxes.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make payments, which are flexible and can vary annually.
-Additionally, the contributions are tax-deductible.
+Only employers make contributions, which are adjustable and can vary annually.
+Additionally, the contributions are eligible for tax deduction.

 Benefits of a SEP-IRA